-The main stages in planning any project are to:
+Main stages when planning any project

 - Identifty your aims and objectives